andrejsimke/gamanza/Questionary.md

 - Problem should be mentioned and disscussed via proper channels to determine if needs to be resolved or not.
 Product owner/project manager should decide in the end.

 6. It is late in the evening.
 You are responsible for the GO/NO GO decision.
 The workflow is very strict and there are numerous tasks to be done:
-- Verifying bugs found in the very last stage of testing
-- One round of regression testing, etc.
+  Verifying bugs found in the very last stage of testing, One round of regression testing, etc. Conclude the testing, Filling out the report, Check everything is ready for release.
-- Conclude the testing
-- Filling out the report,
-- Check everything is ready for release

 - You just discovered that some part of the app doesn't feel right - UI/UX it's not catchy enough.
 What do you do?
 Why?